Daily Jobs › Payroll 💵

 Remember, if you opt for the mail-in application method, initiate this process well in advance of the date by which you require the identification number, as reliance on the postal system can result in a prolonged waiting period.

-📠 Apply through fax
+📠 Apply by fax

-• (855) 641-6935: If your main business, office agency, or permanent residence is in one of the 50 states.
+• (855) 641-6935: If your main office, agency, or residence is in one of the 50 states.

-• (855) 215-1627: If you do not have a legal residence, principal place of business, or main office or agency in any state.
+• (855) 215-1627: If you don’t have a legal residence, principal place of business, or main office or agency in any U.S. state.

 📱 Apply by phone (only if outside the U.S.)